saldel/Raspberry-Pi-Translation-Guide/Tools/Crowdin.md

 ## Translating and post-editing files (for Translators)

 To translate or post-edit a file, open it in **Translation Mode**: click the three dots next to your chosen file’s progress bar and select **Translate**.
+You will know something has been pre-translated with machine translation because the progress bar will be blue.

 ![screenshot](images/Crowdin_translation_mode.png)